-His research has resulted in numerous publications and a long list of freely available proteomics software.
-In 2015 he received the Meltzer Award for Excellent Young Researchers at the University of Bergen, and in 2016 he was awarded the prestigious recruitment fellowship from the Bergen Research Foundation.
+In 2015 Barsnes received the Meltzer Award for Excellent Young Researchers at the University of Bergen, and in 2016 obtained funding from the Research Council of Norway as a Young Research Talent.
+Later that same year he was also awarded the prestigious recruitment fellowship from the Bergen Research Foundation.

 There are no Postdocs in the Barsnes Group at the moment